flaviocopes/grav-plugin-shoppingcart/README.md

 # Usage

-Since many themes already provide styling for Snipcart, the plugin follows the Snipcart naming conventions.
-Just, make sure you renaming "snipcart" to "shoppingcart".
-So, just create a page of type `shoppingcart.md` that contains a categories list as `shoppingcart_category.md` pages, which in turn has children pages as `shoppingcart_detail.md`.
+Since many themes already provide styling for Snipcart, the plugin follows some Snipcart conventions.

-In short
+Just make sure you rename "snipcart" to "shoppingcart".

+So, to start with, just create a page of type `shoppingcart.md`.
+This page will contain a list of categories, provided by its subpages.
+The categories are pages of type `shoppingcart_category.md`.

+In turn, those pages have subpages of type `shoppingcart_detail.md`, which are the product pages.

+Here's an example of a possible page structure:

 ```
 01.shop